18F/domain-scan/README.md

 * `--scan` - **Required.** Comma-separated names of one or more scanners.
 * `--serial` - Disable parallelization, force each task to be done simultaneously.
 Helpful for testing and debugging.
 * `--debug` - Print out more stuff.
 Useful with `--serial`.
+* `--workers` - Limit parallel threads per-scanner to a number.
 * `--output` - Where to output the `cache/` and `results/` directories.
 Defaults to `./`.
 * `--force` - Ignore cached data and force scans to hit the network.
 * `--suffix` - Add a suffix to all input domains.
 For example, a `--suffix` of `virginia.gov` will add `.virginia.gov` to the end of all input domains.